-The first benchmark of the NSSH took place in 2008.
-The assessment tool TASACS was then chosen to be the standard assessment tool for the stock.
-The second benchmark took place in 2016 (ICES, 2016) where three assessment models were explored, TASACS, XSAM and one separable model.
+The first benchmark of the NSSH assessment took place in 2008 with the assessment tool TA-SACS selected as the standard assessment tool for the stock.
+A second benchmark took place in 2016 (WKPELA - ICES, 2016) where three assessment models were explored - TASACS, XSAM and one separable model.
 WKPELA accepted XSAM as the standard assessment tool for the NSSH.

-4.5.1 XSAM final assessment 2020
+4.5.1 XSAM final assessment 2021

 The XSAM model is documented in Aanes 2016a and 2016b.
 XSAM includes the option to utilize the prediction of total catch in the assessment year (typically the sum of national quotas) along with the precision of the prediction.
 This approach was changed in 2017 when it was found that the model estimated a highly variable and significantly lower catch compared to the working group's prediction (sum of national quotas).
 In addition, this caused an abrupt change in the selection pattern from 2017 and onwards.
 The abrupt change in the selection pattern was not fully understood by the working group, but the effect was less pronounced if not using the catch prediction from the model for 2017.
 Therefore, it was decided to not utilize the prediction of total catches in 2017 when fitting the model to data (i.e. the assessment) and consequently in the short-term forecast.
-The same approach is taken in the 2020 assessment, i.e. the catch prediction for 2020 is not included when fitting the model to data.
-The resulting estimated selection pattern is gradual (Figure 4.5.1.1) and in line with the current knowledge about the fishery.
-It is important to notice that this has marginal effect on the assessment, but larger effects on the prediction and short-term forecast.
+The same approach is taken in the 2021 assessment, i.e. the catch prediction for

+2021 is not included when fitting the model to data.
+The resulting estimated selection pattern is gradual (Figure 4.5.1.1) and in line with the current knowledge of the fishery.
+It is important to note that this has marginal effect on the assessment, but larger effects on the prediction and short-term forecast.

-This year's XSAM assessment was performed with the same model options as in 2017.
-In summary, this means that the model was fit with time varying selectivity and effort according to AR(1) models in the model for fishing mortality; the recruitment was modelled as a process with constant mean and variance; the standard errors for all input data were predetermined using sample data (Tables 4.4.8.1-4.4.8.4), but estimating a scaling constant common for all input data to allow additional variability in the input data that is not controlled by sampling.
-Other details in settings are given in the Stock Annex.
+The 2021 XSAM assessment was performed with the same model options as in 2017.
+In summary, this means that the model was fit with time varying selectivity and effort according to AR(1) models in the model for fishing mortality; the recruitment was modelled as a process with constant mean and variance; the standard errors for all input data were predetermined using sample data (Tables 4.4.8.1-4.4.8.4), and a scaling constant common for all input data to allow additional variability of the input data that is not controlled by sampling is estimated.
+Additional details on the assessment settings are given in the Stock Annex.

 The same input data over the same age ranges was used as in 2017.
-At the 2016 benchmark, data from 1988 and onwards was used, the considered age-span was 3-12+ with input data catch-at-age, Fleet 1 and Fleet 5 and in WGWIDE 2016 it was decided to start the model at age 2 to enable short-term predictions with reasonable levels of variability.
-To achieve this, age 2 from Fleet 4, and age 2 in catch-at-age is included in input data.
+At the 2016 benchmark, data from 1988 and onwards was used from ages 3-12+ with input data catch-at-age, Fleet 1 and Fleet 5, At WGWIDE 2016, it was decided to start the model at age 2 to allow short-term predictions with reasonable levels of variability.
+To achieve this, age 2 from Fleet 4, and age 2 in catch-at-age was included in input data.
 Evaluation of diagnostics including lower ages than 2 and/or other fleets resulted in excluding lower ages than 2 and other fleets for the final assessment.
-Input data are listed in Table C.1.1 in the Stock Annex.

-The parameter estimates are shown in Table 4.5.1.1 and in Figure 4.5.1.10.
+The parameter estimates from the 2021 assessment are shown in Table 4.5.1.1 and in Figure 4.5.1.10.
 For a precise definition of the parameters, refer to Aanes 2016a in ICES (2016).
-Note that the variance components $\sigma_1^2$ (variability in the separable model for F) and $\sigma_R^2$ (variability in recruitment) is rather imprecise.
-The estimate of the scaling constant h is larger than 1 showing that the model adds additional variability on the observation errors than explained by the sampling errors alone.
+Note that the variance components $\sigma_1^2$ (variability of the separable model for F) and $\sigma_R^2$ (variability of recruitment) are rather imprecise.
+The estimate of the scaling constant h is larger than 1, indicating that the model adds additional variability on the observation errors than explained by the sampling errors alone.